18F/handbook/pages/tools/Pages.md

   - /pages/
 ---

-We use [Cloud.gov's Pages](https://cloud.gov/pages/) to build websites.
+We use [cloud.gov's Pages](https://cloud.gov/pages/) to build websites.

 ## Documentation